The Difference Between A Nucleoside And A Nucleotide Is

 Key Functions of Nucleotides:

-- Signaling molecules: Similar to nucleosides, some nucleotides also act as signaling molecules.
-For example, cyclic AMP (cAMP) is a second messenger involved in many signaling pathways, mediating the effects of hormones and other extracellular signals.
+• Signaling molecules: Similar to nucleosides, some nucleotides also act as signaling molecules.
+To give you an idea, cyclic AMP (cAMP) is a second messenger involved in many signaling pathways, mediating the effects of hormones and other extracellular signals.

-- Regulation of enzyme activity: Nucleotides can also regulate enzyme activity, either positively or negatively, depending on the specific enzyme and the specific nucleotide.
-This regulation helps to maintain metabolic homeostasis and ensure that cellular processes are carried out efficiently.
+• Regulation of enzyme activity: Nucleotides can also regulate enzyme activity, either positively or negatively, depending on the specific enzyme and the specific nucleotide.
+This regulation helps to maintain metabolic homeostasis and check that cellular processes are carried out efficiently.

 Nucleosides vs. Nucleotides: A Side-by-Side Comparison